By: Vanessa M.

 Fig 6:

-Once you have selected the option to "Verify later" you will be presented with other options to optimise your profile.
+Once you have selected the option to "Verify later" you will be presented with other options to update your business profile.

 3.2: Businesses with a physical location

-If you have a physical address for your business, select 'Yes' (Label 1) and click next.
+If you have a physical address for your business, select 'Yes' (Fig 7: Label 1) and click next.

 Set Up Google Business Profile 3